mostak-1726/bk_jwt_auth/readme.md

 # Echo JWT Auth Integrator
 This package builds on JWT authentication plugin and echo framework.
-It exposes two methods - GenerateAuthToken and VerifyAuthToken
+It exposes two methods - GenerateAuthToken and VerifyAuthToken.
-GenerateAuthToken method verifies the requested username and password against the configured username and password and returns an id_token
+GenerateAuthToken method verifies the requested username and password against the configured username and password and returns an id_token.
-VerifyAuthToken method verifies the generated previously and provides jwtToken for further communication
+VerifyAuthToken method verifies the token generated previously and provides jwtToken for further communication

 ## Installation
 To Install run the following command -